 “You’ll see,” he said.

 Down Palmer Park Boulevard we went, and right past our Church.
-We traversed all the way across Colorado Springs until we finally came to a neighborhood of modest looking row houses.
+We traversed all the way across Colorado Springs until we finally came to a neighborhood of modest-looking row houses.

 Dad stopped the car and said, “Jump out, I’ll need your help.”

-To my surprise he was unloading our groceries!
+To my surprise, he was unloading our groceries!

 “Here, you can carry two bags,” he said.

-With both of our hands filled with bags, Dad led the way up the sidewalk to a small one story house.
+With both of our hands filled with bags, Dad led the way up the sidewalk to a small one-story house.

 He reached the front door and gave it a loud rap.
 The door opened in only a moment, and to my surprise children came running out from every direction.
 They were jumping up and down in frenzied excitement and shouting words in Spanish.
 I didn’t know what they were saying but I’d never seen a happier group of kids.
-There must have 8 or 10 children and all of them seemed younger that me.
+There must have 8 or 10 children and all of them seemed younger than me.